Corneal Scar Treatment in Ayurveda

 - Take over-the-counter pain medications, to remove the pain or infection immediately.

 The cornea is very important for the eye.
 A healthy cornea is needed for a healthy eye and we can prevent corneal scarring by following steps:

 - Follow strict hygiene guidelines if you wear contact lenses.
 Improper use of these lenses is the main reason for developing corneal scars.

 - Don’t sleep with contact lenses in, even if they’re FDA approved for it.
 This habit greatly raises your risk of cornea infections.

 - Always wash and dry your hands before handling the lenses.
 Never use saliva to lubricate your lenses because the bacteria from your mouth can harm your cornea.

 - You can’t prevent diseases that you get from your parents (like dystrophies).
 But you can cling onto your vision if you find them early and take the measures.

 Eyes are one of the most important organs in the body.
-Taking care of eye is as important as of our body.
-Various lifestyle changes to get rid of corneal scar as follows:
+Taking care of an eye is as important as our body.
+Various lifestyle changes to get rid of the corneal scar as follows:

 - Ensuring proper lighting while using your eyes are some of the healthy lifestyle habits one should adopt.